dongwonlee-lab/kidzoi-kidformer/README.md

 ## Input Arguments

 - `targets_file`
-  Path to a text file containing the paths to the target **BigWig files** used for training.
+  Path to a text file containing the paths to the target **BigWig files** used for training. see `resources/targets_sum.txt`

 - `genome`
   Path to the reference genome **FASTA file**.

 - `bed_file`
-  Path to the **BED file** containing the genomic sequences used for model training.
+  Path to the **BED file** containing the genomic sequences used for model training. see `resources/sequences_human_enformer.bed`

 ## Sequence Requirements